gitandy/DragonLog/README.md

 If you secured your TQSL (which is not recommended) set DragonLog correspondingly.
 DragonLog will then request your password on each upload action.

-### Automatic log import
-If you want to automatically log QSOs from other programs e.g. WSJT-X or JS8Call DragonLog can watch their ADIF file for changes and import new logs as they are created.

-Starting file watching opens a file dialog where you have to point to the log in question.
-Some programs are preconfigured.
-Check the user manual of other programs to find the correct path.

-If you want to use the worked before feature of the other program consider to export your QSOs beforehand.
-DragonLog will only import QSOs which are not already included in the current database.

 Contests
 --------